playcanvas/developer.playcanvas.com/content/en/tutorials/advanced/custom-shaders.md

 **GLSL Shader Example**

 WebGL uses GLSL (GL Shader Language) to write shaders that can be run across all browsers.
-In PlayCanvas this code is assigned to a [Shader Definition][shader_def] and then used in the constructor to make a new `pc.Shader`.
+In PlayCanvas this code is assigned to a [Shader Definition][1] and then used in the constructor to make a new `pc.Shader`.

 ~~~javascript~~~
 var shaderDefinition = {